TERMS & CONDITIONS

 Once all the details associated with your order have been confirmed and submitted we will process your order.
 On the rare chance the chosen fabric is no longer in stock, we would ask you to either come in store to re-select or post you a selection of alternatives.
 Gormley & Gamble Limited is not responsible for fabrics going out of stock, as we work with small independent mills.
 We will of course do our utmost to always make sure the fabric is in stock.

 Our standard turnaround is 6-8 weeks from the date that payment is received.
 Our workshop is closed for 10 days in August and in December and delivery times for these periods can be 8-10 weeks.
 Delivery time is our usual estimate but we can not guarantee it will be ready within that timeframe.
 If a client has a specific date in mind, we recommend leaving 10 weeks for minimal stress.
 Delays in payment directly affect delivery date.
+For customers using our Fit Finder process, please refer to additional turnaround considerations in our Fit Finder terms below.

 1.8 EXPRESS TURNAROUND